-CH1/CH0 Equipment No. (CH1 = tens dig it, CH0 = units digit) SH1/SH0 - to 31, and , SH0 = units digit) I the schedule No. to be changed is entered. hedule No. in use is entered. cnt the laser control 2: Control by exter 3: Maintenance m 4: (Missing numb 5: Control by ext the personal co The cnt value that co another value or a ( It is impossible to "Maintenance mode The maintenance mode The control method can To change the control When the control by extern methods.
-When "0" co ernal inpu oller.) ernal com node er) ernal inpu omputer.) can be se space) is o set "Co e." node is u is not use not be cha is OFF). rol methoo xternal inp al input/o or "2" is e ut/output signals (Output schedules are set on munication control ut/output signals (Output schedules are set on t from the personal computer is "0" and "2."
-If set, the control method cannot be changed. ontrol by external input/output signals" or sed for our engineer to perform maintenance.
-In the maintenance mode, the Control by external input/output signals Set value Control method to be set 0 0: Control by laser controller At OFF 2 2: Control by external communication cor 0 1: Control by external input/output signals (Output schedules are set on the laser controller.)
-At ON 2 5: Control by external input/output signals (Output schedules are set on the personal computer.)
+CH1/CH0 Equipment No. (CH1 = tens digit, CH0 = units digit) SH1/SH0Schedule No. (SH1 = tens digit, SH0 = units digit)The data range is 00 to 31, and the schedule No. to be changed is eFor DD (spaces), the current schedule No. in use is entered. the schedule No. to be changed is entered. cnt the laser control 2: Control by exter 3: Maintenance m 4: (Missing numb 5: Control by ext the personal co The cnt value that co another value or a ( It is impossible to "Maintenance mode The maintenance mode The control method can When the CONTR returned to "0: Cor input/output signals To change the control When the control by extern methods.
+When "0" co ernal inpu oller.) ernal com node er) ernal inpu omputer.) can be se space) is o set "Co se." node is u is not use not be cha is OFF). rol metho xternal inp al input/o or "2" is e it/output signals (Output schedules are set on munication control it/output signals (Output schedules are set on t from the personal computer is "0" and "2."
+If set, the control method cannot be changed. ontrol by external input/output signals" or sed for our engineer to perform maintenance. d by customer.
+In the maintenance mode, the Control by external input/output signals Set value Control method to be set 0 0: Control by laser controller At OFF 2 2: Control by external communication control 0 1: Control by external input/output signals (Output schedules are set on the laser controller.)
+At ON 5: Control by external input/output signals (Output schedules are set on the personal computer.)